elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 You can also put a survey or link to call to action landing page on targeted forum to guage interest.

-You can also use these tools:
+You can use these tools:

 * [Google Adwords - keyword suggestion tool](https://adwords.google.com/home/tools/keyword-planner/)
 * [SEO Moz's Keyword Difficulty Tool](https://moz.com/tools/keyword-difficulty)
 * [Micro Niche Finder](http://www.micronichefinder.com/) horribly marketed pay tool, but good, according to the author

+The author likes Micro Niche finder.
+SEOMoz is the Rolls Royce in the space, but it's expensive.

 **ACTION ITEM:** List out your warm and cold niches.
 Try to assess the market size of a niche and what it would cost to market to them.
 Do some brain storming on ideas to pitch to your top niches.